jrkwon/CarND-Behavioral-Cloning-P3/writeup_report.md

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

 Here is a visualization of the architecture.
-This is identical to the NVIDIA's network except the input image size.
+This is identical to the NVIDIA's network except the input image size and the number of node in the first fully connected layer.
 They used 200x66x3, but I used 90x320x3.
+The first fully connected layer containing the 1,164 neurons in the original NVIDIA's network was removed because the layer made the model too big for this project submission.
+I was able to make a successful model without the layer by adding a dropout and adding more training data.
 Note that the input image size is 160x320x3, but the input image is cropped to remove some sections that are not part of the road.
 I took this image from [the NVIDIA's paper](https://arxiv.org/pdf/1604.07316).

 ![alt text][image1]